jimmy622001/AWS_DRS_POC/docs/architecture.md

-Banking Disaster Recovery - AWS Architecture
+# Banking Disaster Recovery - AWS Architecture

-Architecture Overview
+## Architecture Overview

 This document outlines the high-level architecture for the AWS-based Disaster Recovery (DR) solution for the on-premise banking infrastructure.
+This architecture has been streamlined to focus specifically on core DR functionality, with unnecessary components removed.

 ```
                                          +-----------------+